basshelal/BoardView/README.md

 # BoardView (Work in Progress)

-看板

-A small Android Library that provides a View for displaying Kanban Boards similar to those found in Trello, GitHub Projects etc.
+Android Library that provides a `View` for displaying Kanban Boards similar to those found in Trello, Asana, Jira, KanbanFlow etc.

+## Known Issues

+* Board Columns must be of the same width, so `WRAP_CONTENT` is not supported due to its dynamic nature.